 What is virtual bookkeeping?

-Like the bookkeeping you have already known, virtual bookkeeping still pertains to managing financial tasks, daily record-keeping of transactions, bank reconciliation, and even payroll processing.
+Like the bookkeeping you already know, virtual bookkeeping still pertains to managing financial tasks, daily transaction record-keeping, bank reconciliation, and even payroll processing.
 The only difference is that the bookkeeping isn’t physically present in your business address or work premises.

-As a practicing accountant myself in the Philippines, virtual bookkeeping allows me to get clients from the United States, Australia, Canada, and New Zealand.
-Gone are the days that an accountant or bookkeeper’s clientele is only within his home city or county.
+As a practicing accountant in the Philippines, virtual bookkeeping allows me to get clients from the United States, Australia, Canada, and New Zealand.
+Gone are the days when an accountant or bookkeeper’s clientele was only within his home city or county.
 The globalized world has also transformed the bookkeeping profession.

 Traditional bookkeeping vs. Virtual bookkeeping